 Most Web3 wallets - excluding Coinbase Wallet - don't require KYC, but some require you to link a debit or credit card.
 If you've got funds going out of your bank account or money coming back in - the IRS is going to want to know why.
 Similarly, if you’re moving Uniswap tokens into centralized exchanges, many of these exchanges have faced pressure from the IRS to share KYC data.

-Uniswap haven't announced if they've seen any pressure from the IRS to amend KYC processes - but with the impending new legislation around cryptocurrency imminent, there's a chance they have.
+Uniswap hasn't announced if they've seen any pressure from the IRS to amend KYC processes - but with the impending new legislation around cryptocurrency imminent, there's a chance they have.

 The best way to stay tax compliant is to report your crypto taxes accurately.